radi0sus/robots-mapedit/README.md

 - Magenta Frames: Items
 - Grey Frames: Unknown Type

-- You should read the [Map Editor Intstructions](https://www.the8bitguy.com/pr-mapedit/).
+- You should read the [Map Editor Instructions](https://www.the8bitguy.com/pr-mapedit/).
-- If a unit slot is full, no other unit of the same type can be added.
+- If a unit slot is full (no unused Unit IDs), no other unit of the same type can be added.
 For example, if there are already 16 items, item 17 cannot be added.
 - If there are empty slots (not used Unit IDs) in unit types, you can add a unit of the same type.
 For example, a raft in the "doors" type.
 Empty slots can be identified by *Unknown (0)....*
 - It is also possible to delete a unit to free up a Unit ID.
 - To add a unit at a specific position: